mudassir-crypto/obs-notes/SQL/SQL.md

  ```

-When the got hired and when there title changed?
+When they got hired and when there title changed?
  ```sql
  SELECT e.emp_no, s.salary, s.from_date, t.title from employees as e
  INNER join salaries as s on e.emp_no = s.emp_no